-The JVCs did not require a financial security from any commercial radio broadcasters or digital community broadcasters in the 2013-2014 financial year, nor did the JVCs alter the overall structure of the financial arrangements that were previously put in place between the JVCs and the CBAA (as described in the annual report for 2010-2011).
+The JVCs did not require a financial security from any commercial radio broadcasters or digital community broadcasters in the 2014-2015 financial year, nor did the JVCs alter the financial arrangements that were previously put in place between the JVCs and the CBAA (as described in the annual report for 2010-2011).

 Under these arrangements with the CBAA, the JVCs hold the equivalent of 3 months' access fees for 256 Kbps of multiplex capacity as financial security.
-This amount of financial security is adjusted every time the access fee changes and was adjusted in 2013-2014 to take account of the changes in the level of access fees.
+This amount of financial security is adjusted every time the access fee changes and was adjusted in 2014-2015 to take account of the change in the level of access fees.